-(3) $$n: \tau a \land n': \tau'$$
+(3) $n: \tau \underline{a} n': \tau'$

 As stated earlier, values can be either atomic or complex.
-In a graph notation, atomic values are simple objects being represented as terminal nodes.
+In a graph notation, atomic values are simple object being represented as terminal nodes.
 Complex values are, on the other hand, feature structures themselves, thus being represented by non-terminal nodes that branch out further to other arcs.
 The partial information about the word 'love' given in (2) can be represented in a graph notation as follows: